 - 6 medium yams

-- 1 stick of unsalted butter, cut into pieces
+- 1 stick unsalted butter, 8 tbsp cut into pieces

-- Cook on low heat until the yams are tender and the liquid has become thick, about 1 hour.
+Cook, uncovered, on low heat until the yams are tender and the liquid has become thick, about 1 hour, basting and stirring occasionally.